 Not to Occupy or permit Occupation of the Property until a satisfactory post-completion review has been submitted to and approved by the Council in writing confirming that the measures incorporated in Sustainability Plan as approved by the Council have been incorporated into the Property.

-Following the Occupation Date the Owner shall not Occupy or permit Occupation of any part of the Development at any time when the Development is not being managed in strict accordance with the Sustainability Plan as approved by the Council from time to time and shall not Occupy or permit Occupation of the Development otherwise than in strict accordance with the requirements of the Sustainability Plan.
+Following the Occupation Date the Owner shall manage the Development in strict accordance with the Sustainability Plan as approved by the Council from time to time.

 School Travel Plan

-On or prior to the Implementation Date to:-
+On or prior to the Occupation Date to:-

 submit on the STARS website the School Travel Plan for approval by the Council; and